UIM-Showdown/uim-showdown-discord-bot/README.md

 * Add the new approval handler subclass to the imports in approvalhandlers/\_\_init\_\_.py
 * Register the new approval handler subclass at the top of ApprovalRequest.py
 * Everything outside of input validation and approval handling is already handled by the bot's core code.
+* To register the command in the Discord server, run the bot with the --updatecommands flag: `py -3 ./showdown-bot-poc.py --updatecommands`
+  * Try to avoid spamming command updates; Discord will rate-limit the bot if it receives too many update requests.

 ## config.ini format